partylifeproductions/partylifeproductions.github.io/_posts/2016-05-02-introducing-PLP.md

 title: Introducing PLP
 ---

-Party Life Productions is a brazen collaboration between Bell Navarro and Colin Snyder.
+Party Life Productions is a collab barely containing Bell Navarro and Colin Snyder.

 ### The Vision